-32 Commission Implementing Regulation (EU) No 404/2011 of 8 April 2011 laying down detailed rules for the implementation of Council Regulation (EC) No 1224/2009 establishing a Community control system for ensuring compliance with the rules of the Common Fisheries Policy." http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2011:112:0001:0153:EN:PDF
+30 Commission Implementing Regulation (EU) No 404/2011 of 8 April 2011 laying down detailed rules for the implementation of Council Regulation (EC) No 1224/2009 establishing a Community control system for ensuring

-- Verify relevant documents and record the fishing activities of the EU fishing vessel in which they are embarked as provided in Annex XXV of the Regulation33. - Where appropriate, brief the officials who are about to proceed to an inspection of that fishing vessel upon arrival on board.
+- Verify relevant documents and record the fishing activities of the EU fishing vessel in which they are embarked as provided in Annex XXV of the Regulation. - Where appropriate, brief the officials who are about to proceed to an inspection of that fishing vessel upon arrival on board.
 If the facilities on board the EU fishing vessel so allow, and where appropriate, the brief shall take place in a closed meeting. - Complete the report referred to in Article 73(5) of the Control Regulation using the established format.
 Observers shall forward that report without delay and in any case within 30 days following completion of an assignment to their authorities and to the competent authorities of the flag Member State.
 Their competent authorities shall make the report available, on request, to the coastal Member State, the Commission or the body designated by it.